Viper007Bond/vipers-video-quicktags/readme.txt

 **Version 6.1.17**

-* **YouTube:** Temporarily disable all YouTube quality hacks and leave it as the default until I sort out what currently works and what doesn't (YouTube has been making a lot of changes).
+* **YouTube:** Removed all quality related features/options.
+YouTube now natively supports a high quality toggle in it's embed allowing the user to toggle (if the video supports it).
+Haven't found a way to make high quality the default yet though.

 **Version 6.1.16**